The Runaway King: The Ascendance Trilogy, Book 2

 Is it any good?

-Readers who enjoyed the action of The False Prince will find more of the same in THE RUNAWAY KING, as Jaron runs headlong from one adventure into the next, barely saving himself from danger before an even worse situation befalls him.
-Jaron is loyal to his friends to a fault, and with a witty tongue to banter with the various captors who nearly kill him, he can be an appealing hero.
+Readers who enjoyed the action of The False Prince will find more of the same here.
+Jaron runs headlong from one adventure into the next, barely saving himself from danger before an even worse situation befalls him.
+He is loyal to his friends to a fault, and with a witty tongue to banter with the various captors who nearly kill him, he can be an appealing hero.
 However, his arrogance can be grating, and the reasoning behind his reckless schemes is often unclear, so he seems to constantly put himself into needless danger.
 Still, the pacing of this page-turner will probably carry readers along and allow them to overlook these complaints.

 Families can talk about...